-We were enthralled by the history of the place and by the end of the tour wanted more so we booked on to another tour they run about escapes and attempted escapes from the prison.
+We were enthralled by the history of the place and by the end of the tour we wanted to learn more so we booked on to another tour they run about escapes and attempted escapes from the prison.

 Luckily it turned out that Janine was also leading our next tour which was great as we really liked her manner and way of telling stories.

-She led us to some different parts of the prison we hadn’t seen and recounted stories of daring escapes and some of the spooky goings on at the prison.
+She led us to some different parts of the prison that we hadn’t seen on our first tour and recounted stories of daring escapes and some of the spooky goings-on at the prison.

 We had a great time at the prison and would definitely go back there again, Annabel would love to go on the After Dark Tour by torchlight.

 Sometimes you just visit somewhere and it grabs your imagination and Fremantle Prison done that for us.